Gajanand1219/Online-Jewellery-Booking-Website-/README.md

 # Jewelry Booking Website
+An **Online Jewelry Booking Website** is a platform that allows customers to browse, customize, and book jewelry online.
+It bridges the gap between traditional jewelry shopping and modern digital convenience, offering a seamless experience for customers and jewelers alike.

 A modern, responsive, and feature-rich jewelry booking website built using **HTML**, **CSS**, **JavaScript**, **Bootstrap**, **Python Flask**, and **SQL**.